Our Parents

 • Sleep disturbances

-Benzodiazepine use is common and continuous among older adults, despite expert recommendations and the possible increased risk of dementia.
-The 2019 American Geriatrics Society Beers Criteria classifies a variety of benzodiazepines as potentially inappropriate for use among older adults due to the increased risk of:
+Benzodiazepine use among seniors is quite common and tends to be long term, despite the potential increased risk of dementia and other expert guidelines suggesting caution.
+The 2019 American Geriatrics Society Beers Criteria lists many types of benzodiazepines, including Xanax and Valium, as potentially not suitable for seniors due to the increased risks of:

 • Falls